BurdetteLamar/markdown_helper/README.md

 Comment text is written into the output between the comment delimiters <code>\<!--</code> and <code>--></code>

-#### Verbatim
+#### Markdown

-Verbatim text is included unadorned.
-Most often, verbatim text is markdown to be rendered as part of the markdown page.
+Markdown text is included unadorned.
+Most often, markdown text is markdown to be rendered as part of the markdown page.

-The verbatim text is itself scanned for nested includes.
+The markdown text is itself scanned for nested includes.

 ### Usage